 The wax museum was built in 1867 by general credit company ‘trade’ founded by Ignatius Agrafel Girona.
-In 1874 many of riches as jewellery cash or bank drafts of the Barcelona Elite were stored in this building which is a nineteenth century palace and is seen to be a neoclassical building in regards to the interest of historical contrast.
+In 1874 many of riches as jewellery cash or bank drafts of the Barcelona Elite were stored in this building which is a nineteenth-century palace.
+From then, it is seen to be a neoclassical building in regards to the interest of historical contrast.

-This shrine is dedicated to wax reproduction of various historical and fictional characters; this has a horror room where the historical previous torture scenes are reproduced.
-At the exit we find two cafes attracting attention for its design, one theme is considered to be a magical place full of trees gnomes and other unexpected creatures, called the ‘forest fairies’.
-The other one is called the ‘passage of time’ a comfortable and front line style to read the passage of time.
+This shrine is dedicated to the wax reproduction of various historical and fictional characters; this has a horror room where the historical previous torture scenes are reproduced.
+On the other hand, at the exit we find two cafes attracting attention for its design; one theme considered to be a magical place full of trees gnomes; and other unexpected creatures called the ‘forest fairies’.
+Moreover, the other one is called the ‘passage of time’ a comfortable and front-line style to read the passage of time.

-Some of them main attraction of the wax museum are seen to be the grand staircase, which is located just past the museum entrance, a perfect example of the 10th center architecture.
+Some of them main attraction of the wax museum are seen to be the grand staircase.
+It is located just past the museum entrance.
+The staircase is a perfect example of the 10th center architecture.

 As well as the courtyard glass this is covered with a glass dome, which represents many major historical stories.
-There is also something called the ‘passage of terror’ where you can see the massive mass murderers in history and other scary movie characters such as Freddy Kruger.
+There is also something called the ‘passage of terror’.
+You can see the massive mass murderers in history and other scary movie characters such as Freddy Kruger.

-This is an unforgettable experience for anyone who is living in accommodation near the heart of the city as the museum offers varieties of opportunities such as customized nocturnal visits, guided tours, and night dramatized visits.
+In conclusion, this is an unforgettable experience for anyone who is living in accommodation near the heart of the city as the museum.
+It offers varieties of opportunities such as customized nocturnal visits, guided tours, and night dramatized visits.
 Visit the website for more information on tickets or extra tours.